 This could be an alternative treatment to diabetes (Diabetes Mellitus is likely to be high), due to the stabilizing effects of the seeds.

-In addition, we present to you a remedy you can make at home as an adhesive to your diabetes treatment, to help you normalize the condition.
+In addition, we present you a remedy you can make at home as an adhesive to help normalize the condition.

 Take 5 fully ripe rambutan fruits, separate the seeds from them and cut the seeds into small pieces.
 Put them into a bowl, add sangria (at will) inside and mix them until what you get is a fine powder with dark yellow color.

 In the end, pour hot water in the bowl and put it in the fridge to cool.
 Strain the solution and throw away the remainders.
-We recommend that you drink 1-3 times/day, before every meal, depending on how high your blood sugar level is while doing therapy.
+We recommend to drink it 1-3 times/day, before every meal, depending on how high blood sugar level is.